-On this page, I will be adding stories of my own experiences and those of others, reported anonymously, so that we all can gain a better understanding of what taking care of patients is all about.
+On this page, I will be adding stories of my own experiences and those of others, reported anonymously, unless otherwise noted, so that we all can gain a better understanding of what taking care of patients is all about.

 Interesting Patients - What makes a patient interesting?
 It has as much or more to do with the perception and attitude by the provider than it does about the patient's illness.

 Among Friends - A case report of the importance of love and friendship at the end of life.

 Standard of Care - A case study to help identify how the standard of care currently appears to be established.

 Primum non Nocere We understand the need for proper utilization of medical resources, but knowingly causing potential harm to patients to reduce costs should not be part of the equation.

 Afterlife - Is there an afterlife?
 Should we use this to help comfort patients as they are dying?

 If you wish to add your own case study to this column, please enter it into the box below.

 Do you wish to contribute a case study or comment?
 If so, it's easy to do so.
 Just fill out the form below and click on the "Submit Your Contribution" button.
 Then watch for your entry to appear in the area below this form or on the Blog Page.
 (Contributions will be reviewed for content and appropriateness before they appear.)

 Click below to see contributions from other visitors to this page...